n1ru4l/graphql-live-query/.changeset/strange-kangaroos-change.md

 "@n1ru4l/in-memory-live-query-store": minor
 ---

-Allow setting custom indices that can be used for invalidation.
+Allow setting custom invalidation indices.

-Until now library users had less flexibility on how they can invalidate the live query operations as the index conditions were not configurable.
-Thus invalidation might not have been efficient enough (more operations got invalidated than actually affected).
+Until now doing granular or very specific index invalidations wasn't possible.
+Thus invalidation might not have been efficient enough, as either too many or too few live query operation "subscriptions" got invalidated.

-The new `indexBy` configuration option for the `InMemoryLiveQueryStore`, allows configuring specific indices suitable for the consumed GraphQL schema, which allows more granular and efficient invalidations.
+The new `indexBy` configuration option for the `InMemoryLiveQueryStore`, allows configuring specific indices suitable for the consumed GraphQL schema, resulting more granular and efficient invalidations.

-Invalidate by single field with arguments:
+**Invalidate by single field with arguments:**

 ```ts
 const store = new InMemoryLiveQueryStore({